The Disappearance of Jean Baudrillard

-The shadows on the wall in Plato’s parable of The Cave do not mimic reality, rather they mask its absence; a wall of shadows screens the desert of the real.
+The shadows on the wall in Plato’s Cave do not mimic reality but mask its absence; a wall of shadows screens the desert of the real.
 Your experience in the simulation simulates nothing, when the simulation is all there is.
-It is now both completely inauthentic and the only reality; that is hyperreality.
+It is now both completely inauthentic and the only reality; that is, hyperreality.
 The original, now, has not only disappeared — it never existed at all.

 But what Baudrillard wants us to understand is that all of us, not just these early-adopting virtual ‘residents’, are disappearing into a world of simulacra: that in terms of Western culture, the reality principle (realitätsprinzip) is in irreversible retreat, the territory rotting away to rags and shreds clinging to various points of the map.

 A contemporary forerunner in articulating these themes was the novelist Philip K Dick, working through the genre of science fiction.
 The screenplay for Blade Runner, based on Dick’s Do Androids Dream of Electric Sheep? was in development at the precise time that Baudrillard published Simulacra and Simulation.
 The freelance killer Rick Deckard, hired to track down and terminate a group of rogue replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realises that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in dramatic form the ‘precession of simulacra’, a profound change in the human condition.